-Course Title Skills Development in Supervision for Performance Improvement in Construction Course Code DCLPPM 132 Credits 2 Course Type Compulsory Pre-Requisites None Hourly Breakdown Theory Interactive Learning Sessions / Project-based Assignments 15 30 Module Aim/s provide effective tr quired soft skills at the construction sites and raining to the labourers in developing their skills productivity and performance improvement in Learning Outcomes At the end of this course, the student should be able to: 1.
+Course Title Skills Development in Supervision for Performance Improvement in Construction Course Code DCLPPM 132 Credits 2 Course Type Compulsory Pre-Requisites None Hourly Breakdown Theory Interactive Learning Sessions / Project-based Assignments 15 30 Module Aim/s To enable the students to: Work with the required soft skills at the construction sites and provide effective training to the labourors in developing their skills with the scope of productivity and performance improvement in the construction activities Learning Outcomes At the end of this course, the student should be able to: 1.
 Monitor health care facilities at the construction site 2.
 Supervise construction works with the required soft skills 3.
 Conduct the researches on labour operations 4.
-Prepare training plans and training materials for improving the soft skills of labourers at the construction site Learning Contents / Topics skills of labourers at the construction site Health Science for Construction Workers: Health care facilities at the working place; Water quality; Food safety; Disease trends; Infection control Skills Development for the Effective Supervision in Construction: Leadership; Decision making; Ethical behavior; Communication; Impersonal skills; Problem solving; Conflict resolution; Critical thinking; Innovative thinking; Optimization; Attendance; Motivational skills and abilities; Analytical skills and abilities Skills and Abilities of Labourers in Construction: Learning; Reading, Writing and listening; Math and language Literacy; Adapting changes in new environments; Critical reasoning; Problem solving; Decision making; Leadership; teamwork; Psychology; Physical ability; Reduction of alcohol and drugs usage; Commitment; Attitude; Punctuality; Communication; Memorization; Innovative thinking; Analytical skills and abilities Simple Research Methods and Abilities for Construction Workers: Problem identification; Literature survey; Field survey; Data
+Prepare training plans and training materials for improving the soft Learning Contents / Topics skills of labourers at the construction site Health Science for Construction Workers: Health care facilities at the working place; Water quality; Food safety; Disease trends; Infection control Skills Development for the Effective Supervision in Construction: Leadership; Decision making; Ethical behavior; Communication; Impersonal skills; Problem solving; Conflict resolution; Critical thinking; Innovative thinking; Optimization; Attendance; Motivational skills and abilities; Analytical skills and abilities Skills and Abilities of Labourers in Construction: Learning; Reading, Writing and listening; Math and language Literacy; Adapting changes in new environments; Critical reasoning; Problem solving; Decision making; Leadership; teamwork; Psychology; Physical ability; Reduction of alcohol and drugs usage; Commitment; Attitude; Punctuality; Communication; Memorization; Innovative thinking; Analytical skills and abilities Simple Research Methods and Abilities for Construction Workers: Problem identification; Literature survey; Field survey; Data

-Teaching / Learning Lectures and interactive learning sessions may be delivered to cover Activities the contents. • Assignments can be given to develop the required soft skills of the course followers.
-Project-based assignments may be taken place to develop research abilities of the supervisors on improving the health care facilities for the labourers in the construction sites.
-A short case study based research on health care facilities for the labourers can be carried out at the construction sites.
-Water quality, food safety in construction, disease trends, infection control and preparation of health care reports may be the main areas to be focused during the case study.
-The contents on the understanding of skills and abilities of labourers should be delivered through the lectures and interactive learning sessions.
-It is expected to prepare the course followers to conduct the labour training for improving the skills and abilities of labourers mentioned in the Training of Trainers Project Exercises of this programme.
-Resources Teaching Aids: Computers, Multimedia, Whiteboard and Necessary Resources at the Working Place / Co · · · Assessments & Weighting Туре Assessment Methods / Activities Weighting weighting Formative Assignments, Projects and In-class 100% Assessment Tests Summative - - (Semester end) Assessment Prescribed Texts & / 1.
-Engineering Ethics, Charles B. Fleddermann, 4th Ed., Prentice Hall, or References 2012.
-2. Investigating accidents and incidents, A workbook for employers, unions, safety representatives and safety professionals, Health and Safety Executiv e, 2004. ss: Soft Skills for the Construction Indust ry, Steven A Rigolosi, Pearso on Publishers; 1 st edition, 2000.
+Teaching / Learning Lectures and interactive learning sessions may be delivered to cover Activities the contents. • Assignments can be given to develop the required soft skills of the course follower ·S. Project-based a assignments may be taken place to devel op research abilities of the supervisors on improving the health care facilities for the labourers i the labourers in the construction sites.
+A short case study based research on health care facilities for the labourers can be carried out at the construc tion sites. water quality, food safety in c onstruction, reports may be the main areas to be focused during the c nealth care The contents or n the understanding of skills and abilities of labourers should be deliv vered through the lectures and interact ive learning sessions.
+It is e expected to prepare the course followers to conduct the labour trair ning for improving the skills and abilities of labourers mentioned in the Training of Trainers Project Exercises of this programme.
+Resources Teaching Aids: Computers, Multimedia, Whiteboard and Necessary Resources at the Working Place / Co nstruction Site Assessments & Туре Assessment Methods / Activities Weighting Formative Assignments, Projects and In-class 100% Assessment Tests Summative - - (Semester end) Assessment Prescribed Texts & / 1.
+Engineering Ethics, Charles B. Fleddermann, 4th Ed., Prentice Hall, or References 2012. and a state of the 2.
+Investigating accidents and incidents, A workbook for employers, unions, safety representatives and safety professionals, Health and Safety Executive, 2004.
+Safety Executive e, 2004. ss: Soft Skills for the Construction Industr rv.
+Steven A